nordicshare/senz_hass_deprecated/README.md

 ### Preferred download method

-- Use HACS, add this repo as a custom repository and install Senz integration.
+- Use HACS, add this repo as a custom repository and install SENZ WiFi integration.
 - Restart Home Assistant

 ### Manual download method